alexlarner/Larner.FreshService/README.md

 - Created, updated, and disabled Active Directory & Entra accounts
 - Sanitized & standardized input data from HR to align with ISO standards (i.e. country & state/province name, etc.) and created tickets for HR to fix data that was too incorrect to be sanitized

-The aforementioned tickets included tasks for each part of the process so we’d have a “paper” trail for internal audit, for this automation.
+The aforementioned tickets included tasks for each part of the process so we'd have a “paper” trail for internal audit, for this automation.
 It also created and assigned tasks to humans for special handling for exceptional cases (i.e. offboarding of an Admin/high-profile user)

 ## Branch Differences